What are BidTables?

 Items are the initial building blocks of your BidTable; you can think of Items as the line items in your project.

 Baskets are organizational tools used to categorize and work with Items quickly.
-For example, if you a running a line item project where you may have different types of items, you can categorize those items into groups - in the above Food Services example, you might choose to categorize perishable vs. non perishable items.
+For example, if you have a project where you may have different types of items, you can categorize those items into groups.
+In the above Food Services example, you might choose to categorize perishable vs. non perishable items.
 This makes it easier for Buyers to quickly work with groups of line items, instead of having to make changes individually.

 - Creating a BidTable